RSWAIN1486/emlov3-pytorchlightning-hydra/README.md

 - HyperParameter Optimization using Optuna & Hydra Multirun using GPT model on Harry Potter Dataset
 - Gradio Demo for inference using TorchScript Vit model on Cifar10 Dataset
 - Gradio Demo for inference using GPT Torch Traced model on Harry Potter Dataset
+- Gradio Demo with GPT Traced model (Dataset HarryPotter, Model GPT) on AWS using ECR, ECS, S3
+- FastAPI Demo with Docker

 ## Run on Local